 About the Event

-Join the Inter-American Foundation (IAF) and the National Museum of African American History and Culture (NMAAHC) for an event focused on global Afro-descendants.
-Storytellers from the United States and Colombia will perform and connect the oral traditions of African Americans and Afro-Latin Americans.
-Listen to and explore how their shared oral traditions communicate their dignity, empower their identities, and foster their resilience.
-A panel discussion and reception will follow the performance.
+On June 30, 2019, the Inter-American Foundation (IAF) and the National Museum of African American History and Culture (NMAAHC) hosted an event featuring storytellers from the United States and Colombia, who performed and connected the oral traditions of African Americans and Afro-Latin Americans.
+A panel discussion and reception followed the performance.

 The National Museum of African American History and Culture opened September 24, 2016 on the National Mall in Washington, D.C.
 Occupying a five-acre site next to the Washington Monument, the nearly 400,000-square-foot museum is the nation’s largest and most comprehensive cultural destination devoted exclusively to exploring, documenting and showcasing the African American story and its impact on American and world history.
 For more information about the museum, visit nmaahc.si.edu, follow @NMAAHC on Twitter, Facebook, Instagram and Snapchat or call Smithsonian information at (202) 633-1000.